anna-gayle/sdg-py/DOCUMENTATION.md

 ### `manage_waste.py`

-The `ManageWasteDataFrame` class, defined in the `manage_waste.py` module, extends the Tkinter `Frame` class to create a scrollable frame for managing waste data within the Waste Management System application.
-The frame incorporates various widgets for input, display, and manipulation of waste-related information.
-It utilizes the `Treeview` widget for presenting waste data in a tabular format.
-The class includes functions for adding, removing, and saving waste data, as well as methods for refreshing the displayed data, handling row selection, and deleting entries.
-The module also provides an entry point for testing the frame within a Tkinter window when executed independently.
+The `manage_waste.py` module introduces the `ManageWasteDataFrame` class, utilizing the Tkinter library to construct a user-friendly graphical user interface (GUI) for streamlined waste data management.
+The GUI is centered around a scrollable frame that hosts a `Treeview` widget, presenting waste data in a tabular format.
+Users have the capability to seamlessly add, edit, and delete entries, along with the flexibility to save and load data to and from a JSON file.
+Noteworthy features include category management, random ID generation, and an intuitively designed GUI to enhance user experience.

 ### `facility_waste.py`

-The `WasteFacilityFrame` class, located in the `facility_waste.py` module, extends Tkinter's `Frame` class to construct a scrollable frame dedicated to managing waste facility data.
-The frame encompasses a variety of widgets for data input, presentation, and manipulation, including labels, entry fields, comboboxes, listboxes, buttons, and a treeview.
-Utilizing the `Treeview` widget, the class organizes facility data in tabular form.
-Key functionalities include adding, removing, and saving facility data, along with methods for refreshing the displayed information, managing row selection, and deleting entries.
-The module serves as a standalone executable, creating an instance of the `WasteFacilityFrame` class within a Tkinter window, providing a user interface for waste facility management operations.
+The `WasteFacilityFrame` class within the `facility_waste.py` module is a Tkinter-based GUI tailored for effective waste facility data management.
+The interface, housed within a scrollable frame and incorporating a `Treeview` widget, allows users to perform essential operations such as adding, editing, and deleting entries.
+The module extends its functionality by enabling users to save and load data to/from a JSON file.

-### `waste_c_t.py`
+### `waste_cat.py`

-The `WasteCATFrame` class, located in the `waste_c_t.py` module, defines a Tkinter frame for managing waste collection and transportation protocols within the Waste Collection and Transportation System application.
-The frame includes a scrollable canvas with various widgets, such as labels, separators, entry fields, listboxes, buttons, and a treeview for tabular data display.
-Functionality encompasses creating, viewing, and deleting waste collection and transportation protocols.
-Users can input data such as city/town/barangay name, area, frequency, waste collection methods, and transportation modes.
-Icons are incorporated for actions like adding, removing, saving, and deleting data.
-The class handles dynamic resizing, data validation, and persistence through JSON files.
-The module also provides an entry point for testing the frame within a Tkinter window when executed independently.

-### `waste_data.json`, `facility_data.json`, and `c_t_data.json`

-.json files that stores data.
+The `WasteCatFrame` class, meticulously crafted in the `waste_cat.py` module, leverages Tkinter to create an intuitive GUI for efficient waste data management.
+The GUI encompasses a scrollable frame that integrates a `Treeview` widget, providing a clear tabular representation of waste data.
+Users can seamlessly execute operations such as adding, editing, and deleting entries, while also having the ability to save and load data to/from a JSON file.
+The module aims to enhance user experience by providing a visually appealing and user-friendly interface.

 > Feel free to open source code to view comments.